 Once in the parking lot you will discover a parking team that will safely assist you into our building.
-Upon entering, you'll see a welcome table with hand sanitizer and masks, as well as masked greeters to welcome you.
+Upon entering, you'll see a welcome table with the Weekly (our bulletin) as well as the monthly newsletter.
 The greeters can answer any questions you may have, and direct you to the sanctuary.

 Security is vital at Hillcrest, so know your kids are safe and well cared for.
 If your kids are shy, they’re welcome to attend the adult service with you, but most kids enjoy our children's ministry.
 The nursery is on the 3rd floor and are for ages 0- 4 yrs old.
-During our service we invite children K–6th grade to go to a more kid-friendly teaching time.
-K –4th grade will meet in our fellowship hall while we invite our 5th–6th grade students to meet at The Warehouse (Student Building).
+During our service, we invite children K–5th grade to go to a more kid-friendly teaching time located on the 3rd floor and dismissed after worship.
 Students will find a great team of volunteers that gear a lesson appropriate for them.

 What to Wear